morpho-org/morpho-blue-rewards-emissions/README.md

-## BlueMarketRewardsProgramRegistry contract
+## MarketRewardsProgramRegistry contract

 ### Overview

 The legacy `EmissionDataProvider` contract provides a streamlined method for tracking emissions of a specific ERC20 token within a rewards program operated on Morpho Blue.
 It allows users to set emission rates for various rewards tokens in different markets.
-The `BlueMarketRewardsProgramRegistry` contract is the updated version of the `EmissionDataProvider` contract to handle time-bounded rewards programs.
+The `MarketRewardsProgramRegistry` contract is the updated version of the `EmissionDataProvider` contract to handle time-bounded rewards programs.

 ### Key Features